Beautiful must-sees in Perth

 - Tour the Perth Museum to see innovations such as the first portable sewing machine, a piece of the original mammoth cheese, the early cure for whooping cough, and the sauce that is now known around the world as ketchup

 - Catch a live band at O’Reillys Ale House

 - Hunt for a bargain at the Gore Street Antique Market

 - Putt for an eagle at Perth Golf Course; the oldest golf course in Canada

 - Go paddling on the river, take a lesson in stand up paddle boarding, try the mini-putt or trail-wheeling at Perth Outfitters

 Did you Know?
-Perth was the site of the last fatal duel in Upper Canada.
+In 1833, Perth was the site of the last fatal duel in Upper Canada.

 Signature Events: The festival season kicks off in April with the annual Festival of the Maples, which is the grand finale to the maple syrup production season and takes place in downtown Perth.
 Hosted by the Perth and District Chamber of Commerce, the day-long event includes entertainment, a petting zoo, vendors and of course, maple syrup products!
 The Stewart Park Festival is a free, weekend-long music festival in July.
 The festival remains a favourite for both locals and visitors, as it’s a showcase for musical and cultural talent in a relaxed setting along the banks of the Tay River in Stewart Park.
 View the large crowd that came out last year below!

 WIFI in Perth!
-Now available both downtown and at Last Duel Camp Ground.
+Now available both downtown and at Last Duel Park!

-- FREE WiFi is available in Downtown Perth and Last Duel Campground
+- FREE WiFi is available in Downtown Perth and Last Duel Park

 - Use is limited to 50 mgs/day.